 Skip to main content

 A signal is a structured takeaway drawn from the most strategically relevant parts of a source.
-A signal may represent a full article, a segment of a podcast, a section of an SEC filing, or any other discrete unit of content worth tracking.
-Gildea processes signals daily through an automated pipeline, prioritizing what materially changes the strategic picture.
+It may be a whole short article, a five-minute exchange from a two-hour podcast, or one exchange from a quarterly earnings call.
+Gildea processes signals daily, prioritizing what materially changes the strategic picture.

 Signal scope

-Signal scope is not the same as source scope.
-A two-hour podcast might yield one signal from a five-minute exchange; a short news article might be captured in its entirety.
-The title, url, and published_at fields always point to the full source, but the decomposition (thesis, arguments, claims, summary) reflects only the extracted segment.
-When a podcast signal’s thesis reads narrowly, that is expected — it describes the segment Gildea extracted, not the episode as a whole.
-Treat the decomposition as authoritative for what the signal covers; treat the source metadata as a pointer to where it came from.
+The title, url, and published_at fields point to the full source, but the decomposition (central statement, arguments, and claims) reflects only the extracted segment.
+So when a podcast signal’s statement reads narrowly, that is expected: treat the decomposition as authoritative for what the signal covers, and the source metadata as a pointer to where it came from.

 What gets ingested